quxiaofeng/ProjectiveDictionaryPairLearning.jl/Readme.md

 dpldemo()
 ```

-The output should be
+The output should be something similar to this

->     The running time for DPL training is : 10.29 s
+>     The running time for DPL training is : 6.79 s
 >     The running time for DPL testing is : 0.23 s
->     Recognition rate for DPL is : 97.6%
+>     Recognition rate for DPL is : 97.579%

 ### Comparison with MATLAB version